 Most biological, chemical, or radiological threats involve a risk to an individual if any exposure to the contaminant is encountered.
 As such, there is an interest in individual (rather than average) measurements.
 If the entire area/decision unit cannot be surveyed, the goal may be to take limited samples and based on those samples, make statements (with the associated confidence level) about unsampled areas.
 Another goal might be to make a confidence statement about the percent of the total population that is contaminated, based on sample data.
 For each goal, one of the VSP outputs is a statement that can be made based on sample results.
-For example, for the sampling goal Sampling within a building > Compare measurements to threshold > Ensure most of the area uncontaminated > Acceptance Sampling > No sample exceedances permitted, after providing the required input, and taking the appropriate number of samples, taken at the VSP-specified locations, VSP would provide the following concluding statement:
+For example, for the sampling goal Sampling within a building > Compare measurements to threshold > Presence / absence measurements > No sample exceedances permitted > Ensure most of area is uncontaminated, after providing the required input, and taking the appropriate number of samples, taken at the VSP-specified locations, VSP would provide the following concluding statement: